Skip to main content

 Scope of Practice Questions

-- If you want to make a public comment on the statutes and rules governing your licensure, interested party feedback is encouraged at all
+• If you wish to make a public comment on the statutes and rules governing your licensure, interested party feedback is encouraged at all public meetings.

-- If you believe HLO and the board's rules need to be amended, you can file a rule petition with HLO for consideration.
-Please note that any rules must fit within HLO and the board's current statutory authority and that the board will consider your position but might not adopt your proposed rule.
-The statute that governs rule petitions is
+• If you believe HLO and the board's rules need to be amended, you may file a rule petition with HLO for consideration.
+Please note that any rules must fit within HLO and the board's current statutory authority.
+Please also know that the board will consider your position but might not adopt your proposed rule.
+The statute that governs rule petitions is ORS 183.390.

-- If you think the HLO and the board's statutes need to be amended, information about the legislative process is available on the
+• If you believe HLO and the board's statutes need to be amended, information about the legislative process is also available on the Oregon Legislature's website.

 Treatment standards